lobehub/lobe-chat/docs/Plugin-Development.md

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/265259526-9ef25272-4312-429b-93bc-a95515727ed3.png)

-### 2. Add the Local Plugin in LobeChat Role Settings
+### **`2`** Add the Local Plugin in LobeChat Role Settings

 Next, go to LobeChat, create a new assistant, and go to its session settings page:

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/265259643-1a9cc34a-76f3-4ccf-928b-129654670efd.png)

-Click the "Add" button on the right side of "Plugin List" to open the custom plugin add dialog:
+Click the <kbd>Add</kbd> button on the right side of "Plugin List" to open the custom plugin add dialog:

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/265259748-2ef6a244-39bb-483c-b359-f156ffcbe1a4.png)

-Enter `http://localhost:3400/manifest-dev.json` in the "Plugin Manifest URL" field, which is the URL of the locally started plugin manifest.
+Enter `http://localhost:3400/manifest-dev.json` in the `Plugin Manifest URL` field, which is the URL of the locally started plugin manifest.

 At this point, you should see that the identifier of the plugin has been automatically recognized as `chat-plugin-template`.
-Then fill in the remaining form fields (only the title is required) and click the "Save" button to complete the custom plugin addition.
+Then fill in the remaining form fields (only the title is required) and click the <kbd>Save</kbd> button to complete the custom plugin addition.

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/265259964-59f4906d-ae2e-4ec0-8b43-db36871d0869.png)

 After adding the plugin, you can see the newly added plugin in the plugin list.
-If you need to modify the plugin's configuration, you can click the "Settings" button to make changes.
+If you need to modify the plugin's configuration, you can click the <kbd>Settings</kbd> button to make changes.

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/265260093-a0363c74-0b5b-48dd-b103-2db6b4a8262e.png)

-### 3. Test the Plugin Functionality in a Session
+### **`3`** Test the Plugin Functionality in a Session

 Next, we need to test the functionality of the custom plugin.

-Click the "Back" button to go back to the session area, and then send a message to the assistant: "What should I wear?"
+Click the <kbd>Back</kbd> button to go back to the session area, and then send a message to the assistant: "What should I wear?"
 The assistant will try to ask you about your gender and current mood.

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/265260291-f0aa0e7c-0ffb-486c-a834-08e73d49896f.png)